 Year two.
-This year’s planting incorporated all the same components of the stand alone UHDP field, with one added element, the open Tatura trellis system.
+This year's planting incorporated all the same components of the stand alone UHDP field, with one added element, the open Tatura trellis system.
 Five rows have been laid out, each row has 240 feet of trellis to plant on, with two lines of 1/2 inch poly tubing and 2 gallon/hour drip emitters every 8 feet, one emitter per tree.
 This is overlaid with three feet wide black weed mat.
 The open tatura trellis system is planted in staggered double rows 20 inches apart.
 Trees are planted 8 feet apart in rows while being trained up the trellis.
-Each row of trellis has 30 trees on each side, with 60 trees per row times 5 rows for a total of 300 trees on a 1/2 acre field.
+Each row of trellis has 30 trees on each side, with 60 trees per row times 5 rows for a total of 300 trees on a 1/2 acre field, here is a video.

 Each row of trellis is 260 feet long from anchor to anchor.
 Ground anchors are required for each end of the rows that will be the main support for carrying the weight of the trees and fruit to come.
 The anchors should be set an equal distance away from the post as it is tall, so my posts are 8 feet tall and the anchors are set 8 feet away from the post.
 There are many different designs for ground anchors; from large screw shaped rods that are drilled in the ground or a flat steel plate attached to a rod and buried three feet deep.
 For this project, the ground anchors were made out of concrete and chain.
 Each hole was dug 36 inches deep by 20 inches long by 8 inches wide.
 A wire basket was made with concrete mesh and a 12 inch piece of 5/8 inch rebar with 5/8 inch by four feet long chain attached and placed within the basket to add strength to the concrete.
 Two bags of 80 pound Quickcrete was used per hole.